mattparrilla/presentations/source/complexity-iceberg.md

     const x = Immutable.List([1, 2, 3])

-> * Because we can't mutate x, we know if that reference still exists, x hasn't changed
+> * Because we can't mutate x, if that reference still exists, x hasn't changed
-> * This costs the same regardless of size
+> * Comparisons now cost the same regardless of size

 ## How it's used in the wild